DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 </VirtualHost>
 ```

 Where do we put all these variables?
-[Let's explore :nerd_face:](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#defining-variables-in-included-files-and-roles)
+[Let's explore defining variables :nerd_face:](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#defining-variables-in-included-files-and-roles)

 These variables belong to the Webservers role.
 They have their place in a designed for the purpose location `webserver/vars/main.yml`: